aidos-lab/Topo_LLM_public/README.md

     └── local_estimates_pointwise_meta.pkl # <-- The metadata of the vector of the pointwise computation
 ```

-In general, the file `.vscode/launch.json` contains various configurations for running the pipeline in different environments, which can be used as a reference.
+As a reference, you can also take a look at the file `.vscode/launch.json`, which contains various configurations for running the pipeline in different ways.
+In the following sections, we will explain how to set up the experiments that we present in the paper.

 ### Experiments: Fine-Tuning Induces Dataset-Specific Shifts in Heterogeneous Local Dimensions